edmcouncil/rdf-toolkit/README.md

 ```
 java -jar rdf-toolkit.jar --help
 ```
-For instance if you want to serialise an RDF/XML file 'example.rdf', which is located in C:/source_ontologies/ folder into a Turtle file 'example.ttl' in C:/serialised_ontologies/ folder, you may use the following command:
+For instance, if you want to serialise an RDF/XML file 'example.rdf', which is located in C:/source_ontologies/ folder into a Turtle file 'example.ttl' in C:/serialised_ontologies/ folder, you may use the following command:
 ```
 java -jar rdf-toolkit.jar --source C:/source_ontologies/example.rdf --target C:/serialised_ontologies/example.ttl  --infer-base-iri
 ```